dlab-berkeley/R-Causal-Inference/README.md

 1. Launch the RStudio software.

-2. Use the file navigator to find the R-Fundamentals folder you downloaded from Github.
-Open `R-Fundamentals.Rproj` by double clicking on the file.
+2. Use the file navigator to find the R-Causal-Inference folder you downloaded from Github.
+Open `R-Causal-Inference.Rmd` in the "lessons folder" by double clicking on the file.

-3. Open up the file corresponding to the part of the workshop you're attending (`Part1.Rmd`, `Part2.Rmd`, `Part3.Rmd`, `Part4.Rmd`) via the Files panel in RStudio.

-4. Place your cursor on a given line and press `Command + Enter` (Mac) or `Control + Enter` (PC) to run an individual line of code.
+3. Place your cursor on a given line and press `Command + Enter` (Mac) or `Control + Enter` (PC) to run an individual line of code.

-5. The `solutions` folder contains the solutions to the challenge problems.
+4. The `solutions` folder contains the solutions to the challenge problems.

 # Additional Resources